 WHAT IS IN THE KIT

 First are the windows themselves.
-I found that when cut to 12 inches high and 16 inches wide then 4 of them fit in half of my 2 car garage door.
+You get thick 1/4 inch plexiglass – did you know that is what is used on golf carts?
+Cut to 12 inches high and 16 inches wide – 4 of them fit on half of my 2 car garage door.
 8 fit across the entire door.
-That is what you see in the picture above this page.
-And you get thick 1/4 inch plexi – did you know that is what is used on golf carts?

 8-32 PHILIPS HEAD SCREWS